Representing Clients Against Negligence Throughout Essex County

 Contact Us Now for Your Immediate and Free Consultation

-Call our attorneys at 888-734-8287 to discuss your case or situation with an experienced negligence lawyer.
+Call our team at 908-460-8996 to discuss your case or situation with an experienced negligence lawyer.
 At The Mark Law Firm, we understand how devastating an injury can be to you and your family.
-The Mark Law Firm attorneys and staff will listen to you, and we are dedicated to our injured clients.
+The Mark Law Firm staff will listen to you, and we are dedicated to our injured clients.
 Call for your confidential consultation today.